admin-shell-io/aasx-package-explorer/CONTRIBUTING.md

 information, even if it does not show up in the Visual Studio solution.
 To update all dependent license files, manually start `src/CopyLicense.ps1`.

+Some plug-ins require a separate license.
+These separate licenses are given in `LICENSE-PLUGIN.txt` in the corresponding directory of the plug-in.

 You should add a copyright note for each major contribution in the corresponding
 files:
 1) The copyright note should start with `Copyright (c)` followed by the time span of the contribution.

-2) You should put the full name of the organization (*e.g.*, `Phoenix Contact GmbH & Co.
+2) You should put the full name of the legal entity (*e.g.*, `Phoenix Contact GmbH & Co.
 KG`); a simple name (Phoenix Contact) will *not* do!
-3) Each copyright note should indicate the contact in the angle brackets (*e.g.*, `<https://www.festo.com/net/de_de/Forms/web/contact_international>`).
+3) Each copyright note should indicate the contact to the legal entity in the angle brackets (*e.g.*, `<https://www.festo.com/net/de_de/Forms/web/contact_international>`).
-4) The author of the contribution is optional (unless the organization is a private person, of course).
+4) The author of the contribution is optional (unless the contributor is a private person, of course).
 If there are multiple authors, please indicate only the organization and omit the individual contributors.
 5) All the copyrights of a file are joined into a single comment block